giuseppe-crea/Battleships/README.md

 ### Contract

-The contract implements a total of 20 public functions, plus one final public debug function which can only be called by the contract's owner, and should be removed for final deplyment in a real environment.
+The contract implements a total of 13 public or external functions, plus one final public debug function which can only be called by the contract's owner, and should be removed for final deplyment in a real environment.

 All contract functions execute a long list of checks on the sender, gameID, game State and any other relevant values, making sure an illegal move can never be performed.